joy-2019331037/HELLOCLIENT/README.md

 # HELLOCLIENT

-HELLOCLIENT is a CRM (Customer Relationship Management) web application designed to help businesses manage their clients, projects, and interactions efficiently.
+HELLOCLIENT is a CRM (Customer Relationship Management) web application designed to help freelancers manage their clients, projects, and interactions efficiently.

 ## Features